Over the next few years we’re spending £500m on Liverpool’s roads to make our city a better place to live, work and visit.

-Funding for the schemes is coming from a range of sources including the City Council, the Department for Transport, the Growth Deal and Liverpool Commercial District BID.
+Funding for the schemes is coming from a range of sources including the City Council, the Department for Transport, the City Region Growth Deal and Liverpool Commercial District BID.

-Major schemes underway include the £10 million replacement of Great Howard Street bridge, and the £22 million upgrading of Great Howard Street itself to full dual carriageway.
+Major schemes completed include the £10 million replacement of Great Howard Street bridge (see time lapse video below), whilst the £22 million upgrading of Great Howard Street to full dual carriageway is currently underway.

 The city council is also about to embark on the first phase of the Liverpool City Centre Connectivity scheme – which will see a radical redesign of key streets such as Lime Street.